List of works designed with the golden ratio: Prehispanic Mesoamerican architecture

 The Castle of Chichen Itza was built by the Maya civilization between the 11th and 13th centuries AD as a temple to the god Kukulcan.
 John Pile claims that its interior layout has golden ratio proportions.
 He says that the interior walls are placed so that the outer spaces are related to the central chamber by the golden ratio.

 Islamic architecture

 The Great Mosque of Kairouan (built by Uqba ibn Nafi c.
-670 A.D.) has been claimed to use the golden ratio in the design including its plan, the prayer space, court, and minaret, but the ratio does not appear in the original parts of the mosque.
+670 C.E.) uses the golden ratio in the design including its plan, the prayer space, court, and minaret, but the ratio does not appear in the original parts of the mosque.

 Buddhist architecture

 The Stupa of Borobudur in Java, Indonesia (built eighth to ninth century AD), the largest known Buddhist stupa, has the dimension of the square base related to the diameter of the largest circular terrace as 1.618:1, according to Pile.

 Romanesque architecture

 The Romanesque style of architecture prevailed in Europe between 900 and 1200, a period which ends with the transition to Gothic architecture.
 The contrast between Romanesque and Gothic concepts in religious buildings can be understood in the epistolary between St. Bernard, Cistercian, and the Abbot Suger of the order of Cluny, the initiator of Gothic art in St. Denis.

 One of the most beautiful works of Romanesque Cistercian is the Sénanque Abbey in Provence.
 The Sénanque abbatial was founded in 1148 and consecrated in 1178.
 It was initiated in life of St Bernard of Clairvaux.